Home*

 Check below to learn more!

-As we move to the time in our worship service where we offer our financial gifts to God’s church, a portion of your offering given to Trinity supports Leadership Development: ELCA colleges, universities and seminaries.
+As we move to the time in our worship service where we offer our financial gifts to God’s church., a portion of your offering supports Bethesda Lutheran Services.

 Abiding Missions Social Ministry